Victoire/WidgetButtonBundle/README.md

-Victoire DCMS Button Bundle
+Victoire Button Bundle
 ============

-##What is the purpose of this bundle
+## What is the purpose of this bundle

 This bundle installs the *Button Widget* on your Victoire project.
 With this widget, you can set up a button anywhere on your website which can link to :